 Nea Iraklitsa is a small town that belongs to the municipality of Pangea and Kavala prefecture and is located in the western part of the bay, just 13km before Kavala.
 From Thessaloniki is approximately 155km.

-Place was created by populating refugees from Asia Minor from town Iraklitsa after World War II and for many years it was just a small settlement with dilapidated houses and poor people.
-But as tourism grew, so did the Nea Iraklitsa transformed, primarily because of beautiful beach in the village and a little beyond.
-Nea Iraklitsa is a very nice tourist spot that has even a small marina, villas for rent, hotels, taverns, beach bars and shops in large numbers.
+The place was created by populating refugees from Asia Minor from town Iraklitsa after World War I and for many years it was just a small settlement with dilapidated houses and poor people.
+But as tourism grew, Nea Iraklitsa was developing and transforming, primarily because of the beautiful beach in the village and a little around.
+Nea Iraklitsa is a very nice tourist spot that has even a small marina, villas for rent, hotels, taverns, beach bars and shops are numerous.

 The place has just over 1000 residents.

-As I already mentioned the beach in Nea Iraklitsa is very long, about 2 km and is largely organized, sandy, wide and with a gradual depth.
-Since 2007. it bears a blue flag.
+As we already mentioned the beach in Nea Iraklitsa is very long, about 2km and is organized in the big part.
+Sandy, wide and with a gradual depth.
+Since 2007 it has a Blue flag.
 The water is crystal clear and the beach is one of the best in the prefecture of Kavala.
-Behind the marine and the peninsula there is another, hidden, smaller beach Remvi, where the water is clear even in the high season when most beaches due to high temperature and crowd gets dirty.
-You can explore surroundings of beach Remvi by yourself and find some wild, small bays where you can be alone.
+Behind the marine and the peninsula, there is another, hidden, smaller beach Remvi, where the water is clear even in the high season when most beaches due to high temperature and crowd get dirty.
+You can explore the surroundings of beach Remvi by yourself and find some wild, small bays where you can be alone.

-At only 5km from Nea Iraklitsa is one of the best, if not the most beautiful beach in northern Greece, Amolofi, and within a range of 10km left and right of Nea Iraklitsa there are many other beautiful beaches such as the Palio, Mpatis, Kalamitsi, Kargiani.
+At only 5km from Nea Iraklitsa is one of the best, if not the most beautiful beach in northern Greece, Ammolofi, and within a range of 10km left and right of Nea Iraklitsa, there are many other beautiful beaches such as the Palio, Batis, Kalamitsi, Kargiani.